 It sounds basic.
 Every business needs a backup solution in place to prevent file and data loss.
 The problem is that businesses aren’t doing this until it is too late.
 A recent study found that 58% of small businesses are not prepared for a data loss incident.
 At the same time, in the event of an incident, 60% of businesses were never able to recover lost files.

 Organizations can lose the data and files it needs in many different ways.
 Whether it comes from cyber attacks, natural disasters or human error, lost data causes downtime and affects productivity.

 It doesn’t matter how many employees you have or what industry you operate in, every organization should have an integrated backup strategy in place.
 Be proactive and protect your organization’s data.

-2. Make it automated.
+2. Automate it

-3. Back-up data from endpoints.
+3. Back up data from endpoints

-Another benefit is if the primary site is damaged then your data remains safe and secure.
-Although not common, natural disasters do happen.
-If your workplace falls victim of a fire, flood or robbery then your data is in jeopardy.
-Files that are stored in just one physical location are vulnerable therefore keeping your backup solution offsite provides peace of mind and security to your organization.
+Another benefit of storing data offsite is that you have a copy available if the primary site is damaged.
+Although uncommon, natural disasters do happen.
+If there’s a fire, flood or robbery in your workplace, your data could be in jeopardy.
+Storing files in only one physical location leaves you vulnerable, whereas keeping your backup solution offsite provides peace of mind and security to your organization.

 If you have questions or would like more information on integrated backup solutions for your business, connect with one of our team members.